-3. &lt;u>Infringement on another Federal Project (Cedar Bayou Navigation Channel)
+3. Infringement on another Federal Project (Cedar Bayou Navigation Channel)

-to Greens Bayou would increase the maximum vessel size to 850- by 138-feet at least to Greens Bayou.
+In Segment 4, six measures were considered.
+Current Pilot Rules restrict the maximum vessel size from Boggy Bayou to Sims Bayou to 750- by 116-feet.
+With this restriction, the design vessels are restricted in daylight, beam, and LOA.
+A widening measure (#1) from Boggy Bayou to Greens Bayou would increase the maximum vessel size to 850- by 138-feet at least to Greens Bayou.
 This would allow Aframax Tankers to call/transit up to Greens Bayou without restriction and improve meeting opportunities in this segment.